NateEag/nateeag.com/pages/writing/poetry/index.md

 [baking](/writing/poetry/egg-whites.html).

 Occasionally [writing software](/writing/poetry/cordova.html) puts me in the mood as well.
-Sometimes it's a [dark mood, though](/writing/poetry/job-destroyers.html).
+Sometimes it's a [dark mood, though, with no comedy in it](/writing/poetry/job-destroyers.html).